TatsuProject/Document_Understanding_Subnet/README.md

    - **OCR Engine and Preprocessor**: Extracts text from the image, organizes it into lines, and records the coordinates for each line.
    - **Post-Processor**: Integrates the checkbox and text coordinates to associate text with each checkbox.

-## 💰 Reward Mechanism
+## Reward Mechanism

 1. The **Validator** retrieves an image and its ground truth, keeping the ground truth file and sending the image to the miner.
 2. The **Miner** processes the image using models and a post-processor, then returns the output to the validator.
 3. The **Validator** evaluates the result based on:
-   - **⏱️ Time Efficiency**: Scores the miner based on processing time, benchmarked against a low-end machine (8 GB RAM, dual-core).
+   - **Time Efficiency**: Scores the miner based on processing time, benchmarked against a low-end machine (8 GB RAM, dual-core).
-   - **📏 Accuracy**: Scores based on the overlap of detected checkbox and text coordinates with the ground truth, along with text content matching.
+   - **Accuracy**: Scores based on the overlap of detected checkbox and text coordinates with the ground truth, along with text content matching.

-## 📥 Installation
+## Installation

 To set up the Document Understanding project: